resolve109/study-aws-sa/aws-study-guide.md

   - Helps centrally manage allowed IP ranges across an organization
   - Makes it easier to update and maintain security groups and route tables
   - Can consolidate multiple security group rules (with different CIDRs but same port/protocol) into a single rule
+  - **NAT Gateways**:
+  - Managed service provided by AWS allowing instances in private subnets to connect to the internet or other AWS services
+  - Do not require patching, are automatically scalable, and provide built-in redundancy for high availability
+  - Should be placed in different Availability Zones for fault tolerance
+  - Replacing NAT instances with NAT gateways in different AZs ensures high availability and automatic scaling
+  - Offers simplified management compared to self-managed NAT instances

 ### Elastic Load Balancing
 - **Types of Load Balancers**: